Annual Training

 An active ICEEFT Certified Trainer, Dr. Campbell trains professionals around the globe and is involved in the development of various materials including on-line educational/training programs, books, workbooks, and articles.
 Most recently, she co-authored the first basic EFIT (Emotionally Focused Individual Therapy) text with Dr. Sue Johnson, A Primer for Emotionally Focused Individual Therapy (EFIT): Cultivating Fitness and Growth in Every Client (Routledge, 2021), as well as a workbook for therapists training in EFT (see Furrow et al., Routledge, 2022).

 Cancellation / Refund Policy: In the event that you have paid for an upcoming event but are not able to attend, you may request a refund up to 30 days prior to the event.
 Refund requests must be received in writing via email to: azeftcommunity@gmail.com.
-Requests received at least 60 days prior to the start of the event will receive a full refund of the registration minus a $25 administrative fee.
-Requests received between 30-59 days prior to the start of the event will receive a 50% refund of the registration.
+Requests received at least 60 days prior to the start of the event will receive a full refund of the registration minus the Eventbrite refund fee.
+Requests received between 30-59 days prior to the start of the event will receive a 50% refund of the registration minute the Eventbrite refund fee.
 No refunds will be issued for cancellations received less than 30 days prior to the start of the event.

 SAVE THE DATE FOR NEXT YEAR'S TRAINING!